 RocketSim CLI

-RocketSim includes a built-in CLI that lets agents inspect visible UI and interact with the Simulator through a running RocketSim session.
-The CLI communicates with RocketSim over IPC, so interaction is fast and stateful.
+RocketSim includes a built-in CLI that lets agents inspect visible UI and interact with the Simulator through the running RocketSim Mac app.
+The app stays connected to the Simulator, keeps useful state warm, and exposes a compact command line surface for agents and local automation.

 The agent interaction loop